FlorianMehnert/kp_digital_humanities/README.md

 # KP digital humanities group 5
-This repo contains some scripts to play around with open source text models (mainly Llama-3-8B).
+This repo contains some streamlit applications that help at interacting with Llama3 and plot results as diagrams.

 ## llama streamlit app
 To execute this simple app setup a new virtual environment then (for linux) run